 Parallel with this there was directed propaganda designed to counteract measures of German policy, taking the form of denunciation of these measures as anti-Russian and attempting to win over various countries to side with Soviet Russia against Germany.
 In Bulgaria there was agitation against adherence to the Tripartite Pact and in favor of a guarantee pact with Russia.
 In Romania attempts were made at infiltration into the Iron Guard and suborning its leaders, including Groza, a Romanian who started the Putsch of Jan.
 23, 1941, and behind whom Bolshevist agents of Moscow stood as wire-pullers.
 Indisputable proofs of this are held by the Reich Government.

 In regard to Yugoslavia the Reich Government has come in possession of documents according to which a Yugoslav delegate named Georgievitch gained the impression from a conversation with Molotoff, in Moscow early in May, 1940, that Germany was being regarded there as a mighty foe of tomorrow.
 Soviet Russia's attitude to requests for arms made by Serbian military circles left even less doubt.
 In November, 1940, the Chief of the Soviet Russian General Staff declared to the Yugoslav military attaché: "We will give you everything you ask for immediately."
-The prices to be paid and the mode of payment were left to the discretion of the Belgrade Government and only one condition was made-secrecy as far as Germany was concerned.
+The prices to be paid and the mode of payment were left for the discretion of the Belgrade Government and only one condition was made-secrecy as far as Germany was concerned.
 When the Cvetkovitch government subsequently approached the Axis powers Moscow began to delay deliveries of munitions, and this was briefly communicated to the Yugoslav military attaché by the Soviet Russian War Ministry.
 The staging of the Belgrade Putsch of March 27 of this year formed the climax to these conspiracies against the Reich by Serbian plotters and Anglo-Russian agents.
-The Serbian leader of this Putsch and the head of the "Black Hand," M. Simitch, is still today in Moscow, displaying there great activity against the Reich on closest cooperation with Soviet Russian propaganda officers.
+The Serbian leader of this Putsch and the head of the "Black Hand," M. Simitch, is still today in Moscow, displaying there great activity against the Reich on closest coöperation with Soviet Russian propaganda officers.

 The foregoing examples provide only a glimpse of the enormously varied propaganda activities which the USSR is conducting against Germany throughout Europe.
 In order to furnish the outside world with a comprehensive survey of the activities of Soviet Russian authorities in this direction since the conclusion of the pacts between Germany and Russia and to enable the public to judge for themselves, the Reich Government will publish the extensive material at their disposal.
 In general, the Reich Government note the following: